keyarahman/MiniTwitter/README.md

 ## Description

-This is a mini Twitter app built with React Native.
+This is a mini Twitter mobile application built with React Native.
+It allows users to post and view tweets, as well as follow other users

+## Prerequisites:
+Before starting, ensure that you have the following installed:

+npm (version 6 or higher)
+React Native CLI (npm install -g react-native-cli) Android Studio or Xcode for running the emulator

 ## Installation: